How To Set Up A Pickleball Court, According To Albert Einstein

 The pickleball court, reimagined through the lens of Albert Einstein's theories

 Time to put our thinking caps on to answer the question everyone’s been asking since January 2022: How do you set up a pickleball court?
-And how big is a pickleball court?
+What are pickleball court dimensions?
+What is pickleball court size?
 Who better to address the science that’s required to properly execute 2023’s cultural phenomena standalone pickleball court than Nobel Prize Laureate of 1921 -- Albert Einstein.
 Grasping the relativity of the game means putting that grey matter to work, out-of-the-box thinking, if you will.
 We're on a mission, a scientific expedition of sorts, to create a domain where pickleball and physics converge, otherwise known as 'Space-Time-Pickleball Continuum.'
 So let's learn how to build our own pickleball court, with Einstein's help, of course!

 Pickleball Equipment Necessities: